dj-zhou/djtools/README.md

 # djtools
 ### Introduction

-This repo contains some useful scripts for installing software, check daily work, check status on repos, and so on.
+This is a **tab-completable** toolsets  contain some useful scripts for installing software, checking daily work, checking status on repos, building projects, dealing with mirrors, simplifying Yocto BitBake commands, and so on.

 Supported system: Ubuntu 16.04/18.04/20.04.
 Note that Ubuntu 16.04 is not fully tested, and Ubuntu 20.04 is under test.

-The commands in this repo are **tab-completable**.

 ### Installation

-The installation script will install some necessary software, and will make the bash scripts in this repo valid by putting **bitbucket/github/gitee usernames** into **~/.bashrc**, which, will source the **djtools.bash** every time open a new terminal.
+The installation script will install some necessary software, and will make the bash scripts in this repo valid by putting **BitBucket/GitHub/GiTee usernames** into **~/.bashrc**, which, will source the **djtools.bash** every time when opening a new terminal.

 ```bash
 cd /path/to/djtools